SuperJura/ESDocs/docs/room-editor/lua-scripting.md

 * **float mouseSpeedModifier** how fast should the turnable rotate? defaults to 1
 * **float vrSpeedModifier** how fast should the turnable rotate in vr? defaults to 1
 * **float currentRotation** the value expressed in angles (currentRotation = value * 360f / steps)
-* **Quaternion ogirinalRotation** the rotation of the turnable on the start of the room
+* **Quaternion originalRotation** the rotation of the turnable on the start of the room

 # More information